 The trail greeted us with a nice 1,500′ climb, only to go right back down to the river.
 We went in and out of every little drainage along the mesa, sometimes for miles, getting a good look at the river here and there.
 Pretty quickly we spotted our rafting friends set up on the north shore at Unkar Creek.
 They had gone a little bit further after all, beyond our reach.
 We had high hopes that we’d at least see them farther down the river, since our route followed the shore much of the morning.
 We’d switched from the Beamer Trail to the Escalante Route.
 Sky said it was named such because the trail wasn’t as defined in one section that we’d later come to.
-For now, it was a pretty easily discernible trail.
+At the beginning, it was a pretty easily discernible trail.

 We stopped for second breakfast at the first river meeting, but no rafts came by.
 Up to a bench went the trail again and this time we came down a wash that turned into a pseudo slot canyon.
 It was very cool..Seventyfive mile creek.
 The morning was going very smoothly until I stubbed my right big toe pretty badly on a rock.
-This toe already gives me problems… probably arthritis….so I hated to inflict more damage on it.
+This toe already gives me problems… probably arthritis….so I hated to inflict more damage to it.
 It didn’t affect my walking too much but did swell and bruise for the next few days.
 This was my only significant injury on the Hayduke…not too bad considering.

 We caught up to a group of backpackers on a guided trip.
 They were the only other backpackers we’d seen since Tanner beach, the day before.
 The guide asked if we were Haydukers as we glided by.
 Was it our worn appearance or pace that gave us away?
 Perhaps it was the 5 foot ledge that I jumped down right in front of him.
 He looked alarmed as I launched myself but then he laughed.
 Of course we were Haydukers.

 Emerging from the wash, we saw a bunch of rafts, but they weren’t our group.
 It was fun to watch them go down the rapids anyway.
 We cheered them on.
 Then we did a series of climbs along the cliffs, getting into some pretty spicy territory.
 It was also tediously slow and hot as hell.
 Sky’s earlier mention of the nature of the route was indeed true.
 We followed some cairns up to a class 4 chimney and I had to give it a big NOPE!
 Instead, we found some class 3 ledges that I still didn’t like but at least had the ability in my toolkit.
 I did have to take my pack off at 2 points.
 Sky clambered up, no problem.
-Sky spends a lot of time in the climbing gym, so I wasn’t surprised.
+Sky spent a lot of time in the climbing gym, so I wasn’t surprised.
 In fact, Leah and Sky had both done some of the hardest alternate routes on the Hayduke.
 They were really confident and competent climbers, which I greatly admired.

 After negotiating the cliffs, we had to descend an extremely steep scree gully.
 I didn’t remember this part from any of the blogs I’d read and was surprised by the difficulty.
-Fortunately, I tend to to better on these kind of descents, so I handled it pretty easily.
+Fortunately, I tended to to better on these kind of descents, so I handled it pretty easily.
 But I wondered about the guided group behind us.
 They seemed to be struggling with the terrain prior to this, and it only got harder.
 The ledges and the gully would certainly give them pause… definitely not your standard national park trails.